CANCÚN WTO MINISTERIAL 2003: BRIEFING NOTES

 In addition, the committee is to consider ways in which developing countries, particularly the least developed, may be helped to make best use of special and differential treatment.

-From the Trade and Development Committee to the General Council back to top
+From the Trade and Development Committee to the General Council

 The Trade Negotiations Committee agreed that the mandate on special and differential treatment should be carried out by the Trade and Development Committee in “special sessions”.